notnotrishi/highlights-ai/README.md

 Most of the existing AI tools focus on summarization using language models (LLMs), but they often fall short when it comes to efficiently highlighting critical details, without losing context.
 Additionally, these tools frequently require sending private information to the cloud, which raises privacy concerns for users like me.

-This project leverages Chrome’s built-in AI to process Gmail messages locally, extract key highlights, and visually mark them up to draw reader's attention.
+This project leverages Chrome’s built-in AI to process Gmail messages locally, extract key highlights, and visually mark them up to draw reader's attention i.e., essentially an assistant that reads content for you and highlights important items.
 While the initial focus is on Gmail, I plan to extend the solution to other web content, such as blogs and articles, by applying the same principles and learnings from this initial version.
 This tool prioritizes user privacy while enhancing productivity and decision-making.

 ## Highlights AI (for Gmail)
-Highlights AI for Gmail is instant spotlight on what matters, for effortless triage: Key highlights marked up in your emails using private, local AI.
+Highlights AI for Gmail is instant spotlight on what matters, for effortless triage: key highlights marked up in your emails using private, local AI.

 This repository provides everything you need to set up and use the [Chrome Built-in AI](https://developer.chrome.com/docs/ai/built-in) and Highlights AI extension.
 Follow the instructions below to get started.